christian-posta/christian-posta.github.io/_posts/2017-10-12-low-risk-monolith-to-microservice-evolution-part-ii.md

 At this point `ticket-monster` and the `tm-ui-v1` deployments are taking live load.
 The `backend-v1` and the UI that points to it, `tm-ui-v2` take no load.
-One thing to note, the `backend-v` deployment shares the same database as the `ticket-monster` deployment since it's nearly identical, but has a slightly different outward facing API.
+One thing to note, the `backend-v1` deployment shares the same database as the `ticket-monster` deployment since it's nearly identical, but has a slightly different outward facing API.

 Our new `backend-v1` and `tm-ui-v2` components have been deployed to production.
 This is a good time to focus on a simple, but crucial, fact here: we've deployed our changes to production, but we've not **released** them to anyone.
 The great folks at [turbinelabs.io](https://www.turbinelabs.io) have a great blog [that articulates this in more detail](https://blog.turbinelabs.io/deploy-not-equal-release-part-one-4724bc1e726b).
 We have an opportunity to do an informal dark launch.
 Maybe we want to unroll this deployment slowly to our internal users first or maybe to a subset of users in a particular region on a particular device, etc.